lewisdiamond/stromjs/README.md

 ## split(separator)
-Return a `ReadWrite` stream that splits streamed chunks using the given separator
+Returns a `ReadWrite` stream that splits streamed chunks using the given separator

 | Param | Type | Description |
 | --- | --- | --- |